junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Possible, cemetery and death stuff, could be your department.
 I can't see any connections between the victims.
 You got anything about the tombs and statues?"

-"Reports said some statues move the places or poses, and the dates on some of the tombs are obviously wrong.
-The police found three new tombs with the missing people's names on it, but the dates of death are earlier than their dates of birth, therefore 'Death earlier than birth'."
+"Reports said some statues move the place or pose, and the dates on some of the tombs are obviously wrong.
+The police found three new tombs with the missing people's names on them, but the dates of death are earlier than their dates of birth; therefore, 'Death earlier than birth'."

 "People with the same names?"
 Dean suggests.

-"Three pairs of people with same names?
-Too much coincidences, don't you think?"
+"Three pairs of people with the same names?
+Too many coincidences, don't you think?"
 Cas narrows his eyes.

 "New York is a big city," Dean shrugs, though he doesn't buy the theory either.
-Since when do they have the luck that things are *just coincidence* anyway.
+Since when do they have the luck that things are *just a coincidence* anyway?

 "So what should we do?"
-Cas asks, his fingers absently fidgeting the corner of the book.
+Cas asks, his fingers absently fidgeting with the corner of the book.
 "Shall we call Sam?"

 "Nah, we can handle it without him."
 Dean's face is unreadable for a moment.
-"He got what he wanted, an apple-pie life with a pretty woman, don't think I can do it again to rob him from that kind of life.
-He'd probably just punch me in the face if I show up on his doorsteps of his white-fence house."
+"He got what he wanted, an apple-pie life with a pretty woman, don't think I can do it again to rob him of that kind of life.
+He'd probably just punch me in the face if I showed up on the doorsteps of his white-fence house."

 "Dean, I don't think --"

 "Cas."
-Dean doesn't let him finish, giving him a stern look that means "drop the topic," Cas falls silent.
+Dean doesn't let him finish, giving him a stern look that means "drop the topic."
+Cas falls silent.

 "He made his choice."
-Dean keeps his voice cold and steady, "For once, I'm respecting that.
+Dean keeps his voice cold and steady.
+"For once, I'm respecting that.
 It's just you and me now."

-Cas sighs, grabbing the book and ready to stand up from the diner seat.
+Cas sighs, grabs the book and is ready to stand up from the diner seat.
 "Alright.
 Where are we going next?"

 "To the cemetery -- want to check out those tombs first.
 Maybe we can find something the police missed.
 Ask around the victim's family later -- routine questions."
 Dean stands up, straightening his FBI suit, gesturing for Cas to follow.
-"Only a few blocks away, we can cross the Central Park.
+"Only a few blocks away, we can cross Central Park.
 Come on."

 They walk out of the diner, merging into the ocean of pedestrians on the streets.